-In the spring of 2013, the port contracted with Brüel & Kjær to deploy and maintain a series of permanent noise monitoring terminals along the north and south shore of Burrard Inlet, covering port terminals and industrial activities.
-In late 2014 and early 2015, additional noise monitoring terminals were deployed in the Roberts Bank trade area.
+The Vancouver Fraser Port Authority has a noise monitoring program to better understand the source and intensity of port-related noises and help respond to community concerns regarding noise.
+In the spring of 2013, the port authority contracted with Brüel & Kjær to deploy and maintain a series of permanent noise monitoring terminals along the north and south shores of Burrard Inlet.
+In late 2014 and early 2015, additional noise monitoring terminals were deployed at Roberts Bank.
 We now have 11 long-term noise monitoring stations in locations across the port.

 The Port of Vancouver, along with most urban activities, cannot operate effectively without generating noise.
 However, we are working with terminals, trucks, rail, and vessels operators to reduce noise from routine operations, as well as mitigate or avoid other noise sources, when it is safe and practical to do so.

 Noise monitoring terminals

-The noise monitoring terminals are fully contained, include a microphone to measure and record sound and are connected to a secure wireless network to transmit data in real time.
+The noise monitoring terminals are fully contained, include a microphone to measure and record sound, and are connected to a secure wireless network to transmit data in real time.
 As weather influences how sound travels through the atmosphere, some terminals are also equipped with a weather station to capture wind speed, direction, humidity, temperature and precipitation.
-Data is streamed 24-hours a day, seven days a week and managed through the Brüel & Kjær Noise SentinelTM application.
+Data is streamed 24 hours a day, seven days a week and managed through the Brüel & Kjær Noise SentinelTM application.

 Real-time noise data is available to the public via the port authority website and mobile app.

 |Download the Brüel & Kjær Noise SentinelTM application – for iPhone|

 |Download the Brüel & Kjær Noise SentinelTM application – for Android|